Greenfield Township, Michigan

-Greenfield is a former civil township of Wayne County, Michigan; it was created from a portion of neighboring Springwells Township in 1833.
+Greenfield was a civil township of Wayne County, Michigan; it was created from a portion of neighboring Springwells Township in 1833.
 Greenfield eventually encompassed the survey township T1S R11E.
 It even had its own police force.

 By 1875, a series of annexations to Detroit and Highland Park had begun; by 1926, the township of Greenfield had ceased to exist.

 Today, Greenfield Road follows the former western township boundary between Greenfield and Redford Township.
 8 Mile road was the northern boundary of Greenfield Township.
 Tireman Avenue follows the former southern boundary between Greenfield and Springwells Township.